Mounting evidence suggests Trump knew of danger to Pence when he attacked him as lacking ‘courage’ amid Capitol siege

 “I want to discuss with you how they’re trying to rush this hearing and how we need you, our Republican friends, to try to just slow it down so we can get these legislatures to get more information to you,” Giuliani said in the message.

-He added that he knew Congress was planning to go back into session, but “the only strategy we can follow is to object to numerous states.”
+He added that he knew Congress was planning to go back into session but that “the only strategy we can follow is to object to numerous states.”

 Giuliani did not respond to requests for comment.